The Golden Turkey Awards: Hoax film

+While the fake film was Dog of Norway, another film in the book, the now-lost 1974 porn film Him (pictured), has also been cited as the hoax, though it is definitely known to have existed.

 One of the films nominated in the book was in fact an invention of the authors, and the book's readers were challenged by them to figure out which film was actually fake.
 The fake film was Dog of Norway featuring "Muki the Wonder Hound".
 This film was illustrated using a photo of a co-author's pet dog.
 The giveaway was that the same dog was in the photo of the authors in the back of the book.
 Another film in the book, the now-lost 1974 porn film Him, has also been cited as the hoax, though it is definitely known to have existed.

 No formal clarification of the hoax film was provided by the subsequent release, The Hollywood Hall of Shame.
 That book again features the same dog pictured with the authors (as did the subsequent Son of Golden Turkey Awards).
 In The Hollywood Hall of Shame, in reference to the dish barbecued dog, the authors explain that it was "a snack which produced a mixed reaction among the representatives of an industry that had given the world Lassie, Rin Tin Tin, Benji, Phyllis Diller, and Muki the Wonder Hound."

 The "Acknowledgements" page of The Fifty Worst Films of All Time ends with:

 And love, most of all, to Muki, who was there to understand when the going got rough.

 Reception

 Betsa Marsh wrote for the Gannett News Service, "In their breezy, irreverent style, bristling with puns and sarcasm, the Medveds take us from one debacle to another...
 It's a great book to keep with your TV Guide, in your bathroom or even on your coffee table, to impress your friends with your impeccably bad taste."

 Some critics took exception to the book's style; Kenneth Tucker wrote, "The line between the witty and the arrogant is indeed hard to draw.
 At times to me, however, the commentary degenerates into smugness or becomes unnecessarily waspish."

 In Film Comment, J. Hoberman was quite hostile, describing The Fifty Worst Films of All Time and The Golden Turkey Awards as "a pair of humorous non-books researched by teenaged Harry Medved and written by his older brother Michael.
-The Medved position — if we discount its patina of Mad Magazine masochism and resolve to stomach their facetious tone — also suggests that the best bad movies are akin to masterpieces."
+The Medved position—if we discount its patina of Mad Magazine masochism and resolve to stomach their facetious tone—also suggests that the best bad movies are akin to masterpieces."